Research intelligence platforms

 InCites (Clarivate)

-An advanced analytics platform using Web of Science data.
-Offers detailed insights into research productivity, impact, and collaboration.
+An analytics platform built on Web of Science data.

 Overton.io (Overton)